xapple/sifes/README.md

 `sifes` will use some R packages that need to be installed.
 If you do not have them already, please install them:

     $ R install 'vegan'

-#### Step 7: Make a working directory with the raw data linked
-By default, `sifes` will search for the sequence data in a directory called `SIFES` placed in your home directory.
-This can be modified of course for your own setup.
-Each specific collection of sequence data should have an associated `json` file placed in the `metadata/json` directory of the repository telling `sifes` exactly what the name of the raw input files are.

 #### Step 8: Start typing python commands to analyze your data